nWODT-Cobalt/uxa/Presentations/Cataxonomies/Cataxonomies.md

 ## Definition

-**Excessive labeling that ends up impairing communication.**
+**Cataxonomy: excessive labeling that ends up impairing communication.**

-An accumulation of words that can be technically true, but don’t immediately drive action or decision.
+An accumulation of words that are technically true, but don’t immediately drive action or decision.

 <!-- An accumulation of words that looks like a taxonomy, but doesn’t actually drive action or decision. -->